apache/accumulo-website/_docs-2-0/development/proxy.md

 ## Running the Proxy Server

-The proxy server is included in the Accumulo tarball distribution and can be run using the `accumulo` or `accumulo-service` command.
-A sample proxy configuration file can be found at `conf/templates/proxy.properties`.
+The proxy server is included in the Accumulo tarball distribution and can be run using the `accumulo` command.
+The proxy is configured using `accumulo-client.properties` and `proxy.properties` which can be found at `conf/templates/proxy.properties`.
 Create a copy of this file and edit it for your environment:

     cp ./conf/templates/proxy.properties ./conf/
     vim ./conf/proxy.properties

 At the very least, you need to configure the following properties:

-    instance=test
-    zookeepers=localhost:2181
     port=42424
     protocolFactory=org.apache.thrift.protocol.TCompactProtocol$Factory
     tokenClass=org.apache.accumulo.core.client.security.tokens.PasswordToken

-After `proxy.properties` is configured, the proxy server can be started using the `accumulo` or `accumulo-service` commands:
+After `proxy.properties` is configured, the proxy server can be started using the `accumulo` command:

-To start the proxy in the foreground and log to the console, use the `accumulo` command:

-    accumulo proxy -p /path/to/proxy.properties
+    accumulo proxy -p /path/to/proxy.properties -c /path/to/accumulo-client.properties &

-To background the process and redirect logs, use the `accumulo-service` command (a `proxy.properties` file must exist in `conf/` if using this method):

-    accumulo-service proxy start
+Logs will be output to the directory set by `ACCUMULO_LOG_DIR` in `accumulo-env.sh`.

 ## Prerequisites for Proxy Clients